Zahra-Mazinani/Qupla-Compiler/README.md

 # Qupla-compiler
-This project is about creating a language by using Antler program.
+This project is about creating a language by using Antlr tool.
 This project includes the following sections:
 1-lexer
 2-parser